 While institutions like OSHA and the CPSC can provide information, resources and, in some cases, actual safety testing and certification, some processes require third-party interaction, inspection and analysis.

 Some companies, like National Technical Systems, offer an array of product testing services throughout several different industries.
-Their tests, which focus on different standards and regulations, can ensure compliance with safety organizations from all corners of the globe.
+Their tests, which focus on different standards and regulations, can ensure compliance with safety organizations around the world.
 Specific products that can be tested by NTS include industrial machinery, lighting components and power supplies, audio and video hardware, household and commercial appliances, laboratory equipment and more.

 Certain companies have even reduced their own product recalls by bolstering their strategies in supply chain management.
 Increased transparency throughout the entire chain can identify errors quicker and more efficiently while simultaneously improving communications with the general public in the event that a recall does occur.